A-Rozmarynowicz/Inverted_Pendulum_Reinforcement_Learning/README.md

 > For the purpose of the project, a more in-depth analysis of theparameters' impact was conducted; however, we have decided not to share it here.

 ## Technologies used
 - Python
 - numpy
 - pandas

+## Project structure
+- main.ipynb file contains an example use of the framework: pendulum control training.
+- Base_Modules/RL_Algoritms.py contains the base class that, using composition, manages other modules listed below
+- Base_Modules/Updaters.py contains Q-Learning and SARSA algorithms classes.
+- Base_Modules/Strategies.py contains strategy modules like epsilon-greedy, greedy, etc.
+- Base_Modules/State_Representations.py contains modules for state discretization and representation: in this example, it is a Q-table.

 ## Setup